b3-exmo/b3-exmo.github.io/docs/Commentated Docs/14 Fundamentals.md

 &nbsp;

-### *11. The two groups who have the greatest difficulty in following the prophet are the proud who are learned and the proud who are rich.*
+### 11. The two groups who have the greatest difficulty in following the prophet are the proud who are learned and the proud who are rich.

 "People who are *wrong* are those who are smarter than me, and those who are wealthier than me.
 They’re wrong.
 I am the smartest and richest person who matters, who you should be listening to.
 The others ‘have the greatest difficulty’ following me.”

-On the flip side, this implies pretty strongly that church leadership loves the poorly educated (reminiscent of someone else ([[1](https://www.independent.co.uk/news/people/donald-trump-declares-i-love-the-poorly-educated-as-he-storms-to-victory-in-nevada-caucus-a6893106.html)], [[2](https://www.yahoo.com/news/trump-i-love-the-poorly-educated-144008662.html?guccounter=1)]), those who are dissatisfied with economic standing, and those who hope that a leader will solve all their problems for them.
+On the flip side, this implies pretty strongly that church leadership loves the poorly educated (reminiscent of someone else ([1](https://www.independent.co.uk/news/people/donald-trump-declares-i-love-the-poorly-educated-as-he-storms-to-victory-in-nevada-caucus-a6893106.html), [2](https://www.yahoo.com/news/trump-i-love-the-poorly-educated-144008662.html?guccounter=1)), those who are dissatisfied with economic standing, and those who hope that a leader will solve all their problems for them.

 Yes, there's something to be said about the psychological effects that affluence has on a human mind.
 Associating prosperity with morality compounds this effect.
 Is it surprising to anyone that a wealthy person who has their needs met doesn't see the need to upend their lifestyle?
 Certainly not at the behest of someone who wants 10% of their income perpetually?

 &nbsp;
-### *12. The prophet will not necessarily be popular with the world or the worldly.*
+### 12. The prophet will not necessarily be popular with the world or the worldly.

 Come on, now.
 "If I say something that mainstream disagrees with, that means I’m right."
 Isn't it convenient how the chosen spokesperson for God, loving creator of mankind, always says something upsetting to all of mankind?
 This gives the prophet a pass to *say anything*, and he can point to the opposition and nay-sayers as proof that he's right, and reflecting God's will.
 Following this logic, he could make some preposterous statement about zoophilia, and since lay people disagree, that means he must be right!